supersonictw/uruha/README.md

 # Uruha

-The lightweight machine learning environment for amdgpu with Docker and ROCm.
+The chroot machine learning environment for amdgpu with ROCm.